Clean Energy & Sustainability (Graduate Certificate)

 With this growth comes new expectations for workforce education and training, and UMass Boston is paving the way.
 A joint venture of UMass Boston's College of Management (CM) and the School for the Environment (SFE), these programs also feature collaborative engagement with area businesses, nonprofit and social enterprise organizations, and other groups committed to building a more sustainable world.

-MGT688: Business and Climate Change
+MGT688: Global Warming and International Business Management - Business and Climate

 MGT698/669/EEOS 698: Internship/Practicum (OR: Independent Study, if no suitable internship available)